jmencak/mb/README.md

   concurrent client requests as the TCP connections do not block.
 * **delay**: random delay between requests in milliseconds.
 The random delay is between **min** and **max**.
+* **close**: Options in this section are *experimental*.
+  * **client**: Client/Server-side close.
+If the value is "false" or unspecified, "Connection: close" header will be sent to the target host after reaching **keep-alive-requests** requests and the target host will be expected to close the TCP connection first.
+If the value is "true", the mb client will close the TCP connection after reaching **keep-alive-requests** requests.
+  * **linger**: How many seconds to linger for.
+Set to 0 to to cause TCP connection abort on close(), and send a RST to the target host.
 * **ramp-up**: time in seconds to "ramp up" to the **delay** above (per-thread slow start)

 Note that all of the above are *optional*, apart from the target **host**.